TEXAS ABLE ACT: HOW TO SAVE FOR DISABILITY COSTS

-An ABLE Account is a new way for people with special needs to supplement and preserve their government benefits without or in addition to creating an individual Special Needs Trust or opening a sub-account with the ARC of Texas Master Pooled Trust.
+An ABLE Account is a new way for people with special needs to supplement and preserve their government benefits without or in addition to creating a Special Needs Trust or opening an account with the ARC of Texas Master Pooled Trust.

-Money in an ABLE Account can be used for much more than college.
-It can be used for primary, secondary or post-secondary education.
-It can be used to pay qualified disability expenses related to housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative services, legal fees, and expenses for oversight and monitoring, funeral and burial expenses.
+Money in an ABLE Account can be used to pay qualified disability expenses, food, shelter, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative services, legal fees, and expenses for oversight and monitoring, funeral and burial expenses.

-The person with special needs and that person’s relatives can contribute an annual total of up to $14,000 per year to an ABLE Account.
+The person with special needs and that person’s relatives and anyone else who likes can contribute an annual total of up to $17,000 per year (2023) to an ABLE Account.

 It’s never too early to plan for your future.